naomiuwa/naomiuwa/README.md

 I’m an ex-recruiter who loves to learn and continuously evolve.
 That’s why I have decided to join the world of tech because it’s always changing and there’s always something new to sink your teeth into.

-- 🌎 Based in Birmingham
+- 🌎 Based in the Midlands
 - 🎓 School of Code graduate
 - 🧠 Learning to code each day by tackling Codewars & building problem solving apps
 - 👇🏾 Explore my recent SoC team projects below